 The current ZIP+4 residential counts are summarized to block groups within counties, and are used to calculate the participation rate of the block groups in the distribution of the county demographic estimates and projections.
-The base demographic profiles of the block groups are normalized to their new delivery count population and household estimates, and then the block groups within the county are balanced across all demographic dimensions to the county estimates.
+The base demographic profiles of the block groups are normalized to their new delivery count population and household estimates and then the block groups within the county are balanced across all demographic dimensions to the county estimates.
 The block group's detailed demographic profile then gets distributed to their blocks by normalizing the blocks' base demographics to their new household and population controls and balancing each demographic dimension to the block group controls.
-The resulting block estimates are then used to build the demographic profiles of the MicroGrids through a block-to-MicroGrid cross reference which has household weights based on the ZIP+4 assignments.
+The resulting block estimates are then used to build the demographic profiles of the MicroGrids through a block to MicroGrid cross reference which has household weighs based on the ZIP+4 assignments.

 All of this works fine if you are dealing with a block group that has a solid base demographic profile to build on.
-However, when dealing with block groups which had few or no households in the base year, but which are estimated to have gained a significant number of households over the ensuing years, some creativity is required.
-Under these circumstances, we recruit the most likely demographic profile from an adjacent block group in order to imbue the new households with the demographic profile of the neighborhood.
+However, when dealing with block groups which had few or no households in the most current ACS 5yr release, but which is estimated to have gained a significant number of households over the last few years, some creativity is requires.
+Under these circumstances we recruit the most likely demographic profile from an adjacent block group in order to imbue the new households with the demographic profile of the neighborhood.

-The MicroGrid Advantage
+The MicroGrid advantage

 The MicroGrid cartography has improved the resolution of its view of the United States over the last decade.
-When the 2000 Census sample data were released in 2002, only 210,000 block Groups covered the United States.
+When the 2010 Census data were released in 2002, only 217,000 block Groups covered the United States.
 The block group is the lowest level of Census geography at which the Census Bureau releases a Population and Housing detailed demographic profile.
-In 2002, the Scan/US MicroGrid cartography had 1.2 million grids covering the U.S. The Scan/US MicroGrids provided a view of small area Census demographics at 5 times the resolution of the block groups.
+In 2013 the Scan/US MicroGrid cartography had 2.5 million grids covering the U.S. The Scan/US MicroGrids provided a view of small area census demographics at 125 times the resolution of the block groups.
 This view, in addition to being finer grained, also provides greater clarity because the grids only exist where there is housing and business activity.